open/close all folders

 - Stripperific: Some of her alternate outfits are this

 - Sympathy for the Devil: Easily forgives Gaspard, who murdered her father in cold blood.

 - Technicolor Eyes

-- Tomboy Princess: Well, her voice is a bit more feminine in the Japanese version than in the English version.
+- Tomboy Princess: Swordcraft and combat magic are implied to be hobbies before she needed them to fight a villain.
+Her adventure clothes are also pretty simple and practical.
+Well, her voice is a bit more feminine in the Japanese version than in the English version.

 - Voiced by Armin Shimmerman (English).

 - Big Damn Heroes: Pops in with the Carpenterion after Griffon triggers an Ominous Floating Castle with Max and Monica still onboard.